 Another nice thing about the ARC is that creating the department takes only 50% of the PPs needed for all the other ministries.

 Model Design Council

 A most one-dimensional cabinet position, who deals only with the Technician skill in his or her daily duties.
 Does not play skill check Stratagems.

 Discover Model: TECHNICIAN

 Design Model: TECHNICIAN

-Another easy one to figure out, the Staff Council has four jobs but all of them use only one skill, High Command.
-Does not play any skill check Stratagems.
+The Staff Council has four jobs but all of them use only one skill, High Command.
+Operational Command and Intimidate are also used for some population-related Stratagems.

 Discover OOB: HIGH COMMAND

 Operationalize OOB: HIGH COMMAND